 At the end of the semester, I finally did appear on O’Reilly’s show.

-Posted by Kevin Barrett on April 19, 2017, With 2447 Reads Filed under 9/11, Of Interest.
+Posted by Kevin Barrett on April 19, 2017, With 2463 Reads Filed under 9/11, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.